 In 2015-2017, the most recent years for which there are national data, about 4% of women ages 15-44 who currently use contraception used the implant, an increase from 1% in 2011-2013.5 At the same time, there has been a substantial rise in use of intrauterine devices (IUDs), which have also been promoted by several medical groups in recent years, from 10% to 14% during that same time period.

 Implant users tend to be younger, lower-income, and have Medicaid coverage or are uninsured (compared to having private coverage) [Figure 1].
 Possible explanations for the association of higher implant use among younger, less affluent women include the desire to avoid pregnancy for a longer period of time, lower maintenance and chance of user error, promotion of LARCs by medical organizations for adolescents, and availability at publicly-funded clinics.

 Access to implants can depend, in part, on the clinician’s ability and willingness to offer them.
-A 2016-2017 survey found that nearly 3 out of 4 (71%) obstetricians and gynecologists (ob/gyns) who provide obstetrical care offer the implant.6 Additional research indicates reasons for clinicians not offering the implant include lack of patient interest, insufficient training in this method, inadequate reimbursement, and provider beliefs.7,8,9
+The 2020 KFF National Physician Survey on Reproductive Health found that the majority (87%) of obstetricians and gynecologists (ob/gyns) offer the implant, though fewer (39%) offer same-day placement.
+Other research indicates that reasons for clinicians not offering the implant include lack of patient interest, insufficient training in this method, inadequate reimbursement, and provider beliefs.6,7,8

 There is currently no generic or therapeutically-equivalent version of Nexplanon available in the United States.
 Nexplanon’s manufacturer, Organon USA (a division of Merck), holds a patent on the device until 2027.